vegarringdal/react_vitejs_with_nodejs/README.md

 Trying out simple backend/frontend project template

 -   Trying out npm workspaces in hope it might help a little..
--   using vitejs for very fast bundling for frontend
+-   Using vitejs for very fast bundling for frontend
--   using homemade script/package with esbuild for backend
+-   Using homemade script/package with esbuild for backend and pretty typechecking

 ### Development & run

 -   `npm install` to install all dependencies
--   `npm start` to start dev mode (edits to front/back and common triggers rebuild, also rundt typechecker in watch mode)
+-   `npm start` to start dev mode (edit in front/back and common triggers rebuild, also re-run typechecker)

-If you like to run backend and frontend in own terminals and not with concurrently you can use
+If you like to run backend, frontend & typechecking in own terminals you can use these:
-these:

 -   `start:frontend`
 -   `start:backend`
 -   `start:typechecker`

-If you need to override this during development then you need to add '.env' root

-See `config_default.ts` at root if you need to edit these
+If you need to override this during development then you need to add '.env' to root See `config_default.ts` at root if you need to edit these

 ```env
 # BACKEND